Winston-Salem Journal: History

 The Journal and Sentinel moved into a new building on North Marshall Street in 1927, and the Sunday edition was called The Journal and Sentinel.
 Editor Santford Martin advocated improvements in the roads, especially in "the forgotten provinces" of Northwest North Carolina.
 WSJS, an AM radio station, and later WSJS-FM and WSJS-TV, took their call letters from "Winston-Salem Journal Sentinel" because the newspapers once owned all three stations.

 Attorney Gordon Gray bought the newspapers on April 30, 1937.
 His commitment to serving communities throughout the newspapers' coverage area continued even after Media General Inc. purchased the newspapers in 1969.

 The "Call SAM (Sentinel Answer Man)" column appeared in the Sentinel starting October 10, 1966.
 Bill Williams wrote the column, assisted by Christine Friedenberg, who took over in 1984.
 David Watson answered questions as the "Straight Answer Man" in the Journal from 1985 until his death in 2000.
 Ronda Bumgardner was the "Straight Answer Ma'am" from 2000 to 2009, and Tim Clodfelter became SAM in 2010.
 Melissa Hall became the second "Straight Answer Ma'am" in 2020.
+The column ended on October 6, 2024.

 On March 29, 1985, the Sentinel published its last edition.
 This meant a stronger morning newspaper, and an increase in circulation from 73,000 to over 91,000, with Sunday circulation of 106,000.

 In September 1994, the Journal moved some of its operations into a new 140000 sqft building on East 5th Street, with a Mitsubishi press that allowed improvements in color printing.

 Other publications from the Journal serve older adults, people with pets, families with children in Forsyth County schools, prospective brides and young parents.

 In 2004, the paper refused to endorse a presidential candidate.
 The paper endorsed Democratic President Barack Obama for 2012 presidential election even though it endorsed Obama's opponent Republican Senator John McCain in 2008.
 Its editorial-page had not endorsed a Democratic Party presidential candidate since Lyndon Johnson in 1964.
 The paper endorsed Libertarian Gary Johnson for the 2016 presidential election and was the second newspaper to endorse the Libertarian candidate in this election cycle instead of either Hillary Clinton or Donald Trump, the paper cited their distrust of both major candidates and of status quo politics in the American political system.